About the Guild

 We are guided by our core values of leadership, equity, community, and creativity:

-We are dedicated to developing and supporting effective leaders who can empower people and organizations to advance community arts education.
+We are dedicated to developing and supporting effective leaders who can empower people and organizations to advance community arts education through a set of practices that aim to foster inclusivity and create space for individual and collective agency.

 EQUITY